BlackyDrum/ai-tutor/README.md

     "messages_per_page_desktop" => 25,
     "messages_per_page_mobile" => 10,

-    // Note: 'max_requests' can be adjusted on a per-user basis in the database ];
+    // Note: 'max_requests' can be adjusted on a per-user basis in the users table ];
 ```